0xZon/0xZon.github.io/_posts/2022-1-17-HTB-Logforge.md

 # HTTP Port 80

-Looking at the main page it is just the Ultimate Hacking Championship logo, and the source code shows that its just that.
+Looking at the main page it is just the Ultimate Hacking Championship logo, and the source code shows that it is just that.

 Next steps to enumerate are to fuzz out files and directories, I use `ffuf`